 Traditionally, sunlight, especially in the morning and evening, helps to tell your body what time it is.

-When the sun sets in the evening, for instance, we are already moving very much in the red color of the light spectrum and your body gets a signal it’s time to wind down.
+When the sun sets in the evening, for instance, we are already moving very much in the red colour of the light spectrum and your body gets a signal it’s time to wind down.

 Red light therapy is made up of 50% pure red light.